InsightDataScience/pharmacy_counting/README.md

 # Problem

-Imagine you are a data engineer working at online pharmacy.
-You are asked to calculate total number of UNIQUE prescribers and total drug cost for each drug.
-For easier view, you are asked to arrange the results in descending order based on total drug cost.
+Imagine you are a data engineer working form an online pharmacy.
+You are asked to generate a list of all drugs, the total number of UNIQUE individuals who prescribed the medication, and the total drug cost, which must be listed in descending order based on the total drug cost and if there is a tie, drug name.

-Disclosure: the projects that Insight Data Engineering Fellows wok on over the program are much more complicated and complex than the coding challenge.
-This coding challenge only tests you on basics.
+Disclosure: The projects that Insight Data Engineering Fellows work on during the program are much more complicated and interesting than this coding challenge.
+This challenge only tests you on the basics.

 # Input Dataset

 The original dataset was obtained from the Centers for Medicare & Medicaid Services but has been cleaned and simplified to match the scope of the coding challenge.
 It provides information on prescription drugs prescribed by individual physicians and other health care providers.
 The dataset identifies prescribers by their ID, last name, and first name.
-It also describes the specific prescriptions that were dispensed at their direction, listed by drug name as well as the cost of the medication.
+It also describes the specific prescriptions that were dispensed at their direction, listed by drug name and the cost of the medication.

 # Instructions

 We design this coding challenge to assess your ability to code and your understanding of computer science fundamentals.
 They are prerequisites for becoming a data engineer.
-To test those, we are asking you to pick a programing language of your choice (preferably Python, Scala, Java, C/C++, or Ruby because they are commonly used in the Data Engineering field), but you are only allowed to use the default data structures that come with the programming language, except for I/O libraries.
-For example, you can code in Python, but no Pandas or any other external libraries. ***The objective here is to see if you can implement the solution using the basic data structure building blocks.
-Also, it results in a large chunk of code which allows us to assess your code quality.***
+To test this, we are asking you to pick a programing language of your choice (preferably Python, Scala, Java, or C/C++ because they are commonly used and will help us better assess you), but you are only allowed to use the default data structures that come with the programming language, except for I/O libraries.
+For example, you can code in Python, but no Pandas or any other external libraries. ***The objective here is to see if you can implement the solution using the basic data structure building blocks and it will allow us to assess your code quality.***

 # Grading

 For the output file that your program will create, `top_cost_drug.txt`, the fields on each line should be separated by `,`

 Each line of this file should contain these fields:
-* drug_name, the exact drug name as shown in the input dataset
+* drug_name: the exact drug name as shown in the input dataset
-* num_prescriber, the number of unique prescribers who prescribe the drug
+* num_prescriber: the number of unique prescribers who prescribed the drug.
+For the purposes of this challenge, a prescriber is considered the same person if two lines share the same prescriber first and last names
-* total_cost, total cost of the drug after combining all the prescribers
+* total_cost: total cost of the drug across all prescribers

 Confused?
 Check out the sample input and output files below.